Here’s How Asthma Has Benefitted Me

-So, by default, asthma lead me to my job as a respiratory therapist, a job I’ve been doing now for 20 years.
+So, by default, asthma leads me to my job as a respiratory therapist, a job I’ve been doing now for 20 years.

 In 2000, as I was working, a young nursing student with a beautiful smile walked into the respiratory therapy department.
 She introduced herself as Crystal, and she was to follow me for the day.
 A few years later we were married, and today we have four wonderful children: Jordan 17, Callie 13, Laney 7, and Myles 5.

 It was my wife who introduced me to the blogosphere.
-In 2007, I started Respiratory Therapy Cave, where I wrote about my career and my asthma.
+In 2007, I started my blog where I wrote about my career and my asthma.
 Later that year I received an email that said, “I Love Your Blog!”
-It was from a publisher, and began my side job as an asthma expert and blogger.
+It was from a publisher and began my side job as an asthma expert and blogger.
 It was through this path that I write here today for this awesome community.